mayowa-kalejaiye/TLC/BRAND_COLORS.md

-# The Light Community - Brand Colors
+﻿# The Light Community Church - Brand Colors

 Based on "The Rooted Clan" logo design.